earloc/Sample.AutoMapper.EnumValidation/readme.md

 From then on, you should have a saftey-net in place, that should prevent you from falling into that kind of trap in the future.

+>However, note that mapping **per-name** instead of **per-value** *might* have a negative impact performance-wise.
+That should definetley be taken into account when applying this kind of change to your code-base.
+But with all those inter-layer-mappings present I would guess a possible bottleneck is in another castle, Mario ;)